Mortgage Forbearance Vs. Deferment: What To Know

 If you’re in need of mortgage relief, it’s important to understand your options.

-Though commonly described as two similar options for pausing mortgage payments during temporary hardship, forbearance and deferment (also referred to as payment deferral) technically happen during two different parts of the mortgage relief process.
+Though commonly described as two similar or even identical options for pausing mortgage payments during temporary hardship, forbearance and deferment (also referred to as payment deferral) happen during two different parts of the mortgage relief process.

 First, forbearance allows a homeowner experiencing hardship to temporarily pause their mortgage payments.
 Then, once they’re ready to resume payments, deferment may be offered as a repayment option, allowing the payments that were missed during the forbearance period to be due at the end of your loan term.

-In spite of these differences, the terms are often used interchangeably, particularly when referring to the types of relief offered to homeowners amid COVID-19.
+Despite these differences, the terms are often used interchangeably.
+This problem was highlighted when referring to the types of relief offered to homeowners during COVID-19.

-What should homeowners know about forbearance vs. deferment?
+What should homeowners know about forbearance versus deferment?
 Let’s take a look.

 Mortgage forbearance is a mortgage relief option that helps borrowers experiencing financial hardship stay in their homes while they get their finances back on track.